annakorotkova/transformers/README_Anna's_Notes.md

 1) Added finetuning_time inside "train()" function in "trainer.py" script (can be found in src/transformers)
 2) Added inference_time inside "predition_loop()" function in "trainer.py" script
 --> Added both those times in "_log()" function in order to be able to see them in wandb
+3) Added inference_time list (script runs function 'prediction_loop()' multiple times --> added each inference time to a list (also in order to see variability
+  & how instable the time is)

 ### in order to disable the warning "The current process just got forked.
 Disabling parallelism to avoid deadlocks...
-To disable this warning, please explicitly set TOKENIZERS_PARALLELISM=(true | false)"
+To disable this warning, please explicitly set TOKENIZERS_PARALLELISM=(true | false)" (--> used when multiprocessing; often used by dataloader https://docs.python.org/3/library/multiprocessing.html; does it make sense in my case??); https://github.com/huggingface/transformers/issues/5486
 import os
 os.environ["TOKENIZERS_PARALLELISM"] = "true"
 ### --> in "run_glue.py" script